emotic-io/emotic/README.md

 With Nostr’s relay-based architecture, AI transactions are distributed, ensuring resiliency, privacy, and transparency.

-4. Tokenized AI Marketplace with CATS Tokens
+4. Tokenized AI Marketplace with Tokens

 To establish an autonomous AI economy, we introduce tokens as the currency of AI labor.
 	•	Users stake tokens to request AI services.